tychart/BYU-CS-224-LABS/c-programming.md

 ### Pointer Types

 Each of the variables you just created is stored at a location in memory.
 A *pointer type* is a special type in C that stores a memory address.
 Each of the basic types above has a pointer type that stores an address pointing to a variable of that type.
-The address is just an address, but the type of the pointer helps the compile know what to look for at that address, since different types use memory in different ways.
+The address is just an address, but the type of the pointer helps the compiler know what to look for at that address, since different types use memory in different ways.
 Pointer types are designated by an asterisk `*` after the basic type that it is pointing to.
 So, there is a pointer to a `char` which is written `char *`, and there is a pointer to an `int`, which is written as `int *`.
 C also supports a generic pointer, called a `void *`.
 This is simply a memory address, with no type information about how that memory should be intepreted.

 So how can we create pointers to the variables you created in Task 1?
 C has a special operator `&` (*address of*) which will return the address of a given variable.
 This address has the pointer type corresponding to the variable type.
 So, if I have a `char c`, then I can create a `char *` pointer named `c_p` pointing to it by writing: